guptakuldeeprp/auto-assignment/README.md

 It used fork-join to split the task of finding minumum cost for a list of orders.

 Assumptions:
- - One order will be assigned to one delivery executive
+ - One order will be assigned to one DeliveryExecutive
+ - This part of application does not deal with setting the lastOrderDeliveryTime of DeliveryExecutive.
+ It is the calling code's responsibility to set it.

  ## Sample Main class example
  ```
-  com.swiggy.assign.Runner
+  com.swiggy.autoassign.Runner
  ```

  ## Foot notes: